 7. Build an employee development plan

 Take the time during the employee onboarding process to set employee goals, discuss potential career paths, and set a development plan.
 Employees and managers should have a mutual understanding of what success looks like, and what it takes to move to the next level.
-This ensures more objective feedback and promotions, which is particularly important for women and people of color, who are underrepresented in leadership roles.
+This ensures more objective feedback and promotions, which is particularly important for marginalized groups who are underrepresented in leadership roles.

 8. Check in often

 It’s a best practice to check in with new hires on days 1, 7, 30, 60, and 90.
-Have an open and honest conversation about how things are going, and make it a point to specifically ask if they feel included.
-Dig into why, or why not.
-It’s useful to understand what’s working, so you can double down, and where you can improve.
+Have an open and honest conversation about how things are going, and make it a point to specifically ask if each new team member feels included.
+Dig into why or why not.
+It’s useful to understand what’s working so you can double down, and what’s not working so you know where you can improve.